MorganDean464/JT67MOD-Shop/README.md

 # UPDATES

+## June 17th 2022

+* Added Dread Nova - but it has some issues.

 ## June 16th 2022

 * Fixed a bug where the Quad-barreled shotgun reloads when you have 2 shells.
 However, some issues on this is continuing.